 Editor’s Note: This restaurant is now closed.
-Another Thai restaurant called Kaffir is now in the same location.
+Another Thai restaurant called Kaffir now in the same location gets good reviews for the service and food.

 A relative veteran of the ethnic restaurant scene in Buenos Aires is the consistently superb Empire Thai.
 Although located in the dead center of town, this enticing Asian retreat somehow manages to be ‘tucked away,’ on a small cobblestone passageway known as Tres Sargentos.